 How to get to Canterbury from London

-Take the fast-train from St Pancras and arrive in Canterbury in only 55-minutes.
+Take the fast-train from London St Pancras and arrive in Canterbury in only 55-minutes.
 The short journey makes it popular for a day-trip or weekend getaway.

 Price of tickets vary so book in advance via the Trainline and get tickets as little as £20 return.